-Dress Down Day passes may only be used on Fridays, excluding Chapel days.
+Dress Down Day passes may only be used on Fridays excluding Chapel days.

 What can I wear?
 The students can wear clothing of their choosing on the day their pass is turned into their teacher (Lower School) or administrator (for Upper School).
 This is a special privilege.
-However, modesty, appropriate length and fit (including placement of holes in jeans) still applies.
-Sandals and flip flops are allowed.
+However, modesty, appropriate length (6 inch inseam or longer) and fit (including placement of holes in jeans) still applies.
+Sweatpants are allowed, but you may not wear PJ bottoms or slippers.
+Sandals, hats and flip flops are allowed.
 Please minimize distractions with your clothing and accessories and refer to the jewelry and accessories policy.